-\textbf{Evaluation Metrics:} To comprehensively evaluate localization performance, we used Absolute Trajectory Error (ATE), Relative Trajectory Error (RTE), and Position Drift Error (PDE) as the primary metrics\cite{CTIN}.
-All of these are positively correlated with localization error, where lower values indicate better performance.
-We also provide trajectory visualizations to further illustrate the localization accuracy of each method.
+\textbf{Metrics.} To comprehensively evaluate localization performance, we use Absolute Trajectory Error (ATE)\cite{IDOL}, Relative Trajectory Error (RTE)\cite{IDOL}, and Position Drift Error (PDE)\cite{CTIN} as the primary metrics.
+All of these metrics are positively correlated with localization error, where lower values indicate better performance.
+Trajectory visualizations are also provided to further illustrate the localization accuracy of each method.

-\textbf{Implementation Details:} The network configuration was set to $[N_1, N_2, N_3, N_4] = [2, 2, 2, 2]$, yielding a total depth comparable to ResNet-18.
+\textbf{Implementation Details.} The network configuration is set to $[N_1, N_2, N_3, N_4] = [2, 2, 2, 2]$, yielding a total depth comparable to ResNet-18.
 All experiments were implemented using PyTorch 2.5.1 and CUDA 12.2.
-The models were trained using the Adam optimizer, with automatic termination triggered when the learning rate decayed to $10^{-6}$ to prevent overfitting.
+The models were trained using the Adam optimizer, with a maximum of 100 epochs, an initial learning rate of $10^{-4}$, and automatic termination triggered when the learning rate decayed to $10^{-6}$ to prevent overfitting.
 All training and inference were conducted on an NVIDIA RTX 3090 (24GB) GPU.
-For further implementation details and system specifications, please refer to the open-source code repository.
+Other configurations are kept consistent with TLIO\cite{TLIO}.